pelgraine/T-Deck-Pro-Simple-TXT-Reader/README.md

-## T-Deck Pro Simple TXT Reader
-A simple e-book reader firmware for the LilyGo T-Deck Pro, designed to read plain text (.txt) files from an SD card on the built-in e-paper display.

-**★★ Please note that the firmware currently a work-in-progress and very much in Alpha status.
-Feel free to download/build/amend/fork as you wish ★★**
+## Firmware Now Redundant

+**★★ Please note this repo is not actively being worked on as it has been folded into the Meck firmware txt-reader branch   ★★**

 ## Features